openflighthpc/flight-console-webapi/README.md

     yum makecache
     ```

- * Install the `flight-console-webapi` RPM:
+ * Install the `flight-console-api` RPM:

     ```
-    [root@myhost ~]# yum install flight-console-webapi
+    [root@myhost ~]# yum install flight-console-api
     ```

  * Enable HTTPs support

-    Flight Console WebAPI is designed to operate over HTTPs connections.
+    Flight Console API is designed to operate over HTTPs connections.
 You
     can enable HTTPs with self-signed certificates by running the commands
     below.
 You will be asked to enter a passphrase and to answer some
     questions about your organization.